mengarena/GoogleGlass_Sensor/README.md

-This app is used for collecting sensor data (voice and video also included) from Google Glass
+This app is used for collecting sensor data (including IMU, audio, video, etc) from Google Glass